HydrelioxGitHub/pybbox/README.md

 ### TODO

  - Add test coverage
- - Add auth method to be able to use this api remotely
+ - [x] Add auth method to login and logout
+ - Be able to use this api remotely
- - Add the library to Pypi
+ - [x] Add the library to Pypi
  - Add more get functions
  - .... and lots of things !